alexanderklee/TrafficSignDetection/README.md

 ## Output Files

-The script creates two directories in the $CWD - one is called `images` and the other is `responses`.
-The `images` directory is where the original images are kept and is used by auditors to quickly look at suspect images.
+The script creates three directories.
+The first directory is a parent directory named after the **project name**.
+The other two directories are sub-directories where one is called `images` and the other is `responses`.
+The `images` directory is where the original images are stored and can be used by auditors to quickly inspect images.
 The `responses` directory is a list of files, named using the `task_id` and contains a brief overview of the test status in JSON format.

 ## Improvements